 Barely giving himself time to recover, 4 weeks later, Jamie became the first wheelchair user to complete the gruelling WAAT4 challenge!
 Jamie’s tireless determination earned him the WAAT4 Greatest Achievement Award.

 Jamie has won a number of other awards for his profound work within disability sport, charity fundraising and outstanding achievements.
-Jamie has been described as inspirational, motivational and a role model to young and old alike for his determination and willpower.
+Jamie has been described as inspirational, motivational and a role model to young and old alike.
+Demonstrated by his determination and willpower.

 In 2016, Jamie became the countries first ‘Brave Britain Award’ winner of the “against all the odds” category.
 This inspired Jamie to launch a career in Inspirational Speaking.
 Covering topics such as Diversity, Anxiety, Depression, goal-setting and overcoming adversity.
 Jamie has been a Guest Speaker for audiences of all ages and backgrounds.

 Since launching See No Bounds in 2014, Jamie has maintained a regular blog.
 Achieving an audience in over 100 countries across the world with his blog posts, podcast shows and YouTube presents.
 Jamie has appeared several times as a guest on BBC news broadcasts and radio shows.
 Offering an insight to the man who never gives up.